yzihan/AR-Gesture-Semantic/README.md

 ##### Hand Gesture Classification

-After being normized (make the center (mean) of all coordinates at (0,0)), the matrix consisting of input coordinates of hand keypoints is flattened and passed into a fully-connected network with three hidden layers with 128, 256, 72 hidden units, respectively, using ReLU activation.
+After being normalized (make the center (mean) of all coordinates at (0,0)), the matrix consisting of input coordinates of hand keypoints is flattened and passed into a fully-connected network with three hidden layers with 128, 256, 72 hidden units, respectively, using ReLU activation.
 The final regression is linear.

 ###### code: